ajcr/100-pandas-puzzles/README.md

 You should be able to see the notebooks and launch them in your web browser.

+## Contributors

+This repository has benefitted from numerous contributors, with those who have sent puzzles and fixes listed in [CONTRIBUTORS](https://github.com/ajcr/100-pandas-puzzles/blob/master/CONTRIBUTORS.md).

+Thanks to everyone who has raised an issue too.

 ## Other links

 If you feel like reading up on pandas before starting, the official documentation useful and very extensive.
 Good places get a broader overview of pandas are: